ta3ag/lbd/docs/BackendTutorial/source/about.rst

 With these code, reader can run the generated code from the result of Cpu0 llvm backend compiler, linker and elf2hex and see how it run on your computer.
-The pdf and epub is also available in the web.
+The pdf and epub are also available in the web.
 It is a tutorial for llvm backend developer but not for an expert.
-It is also can be a material for those who have compiler and Computer Architecture book knowledge and like to know how to extend the llvm toolchain to support a new CPU.
+It also can be a material for those who have compiler and Computer Architecture book knowledges and like to know how to extend the llvm toolchain to support a new CPU.

 :ref:`sec-llvmstructure`: